indranil53/Spr22_CS256_GroupA_Motion-Style-Transfer/Code/Quantization/README.md

 # Quantization

-To run one can specify thru the command line:
+To run the hopenet quantization, the py file must be at the root of the implementation code.
+The script can then be ran thru the command line:

 ```